josemichaves/JosemiChaves9/README.md

 <h2>Who am I? 🧑‍💻</h2>
 <p>
-  I am a decisive person, committed and passionate about what I do, organisation and planning are vital to me.
+  I'm a backend developer at Hotelinking, decisive person, committed and passionate about what I do, organisation and planning are vital to me.
 I like challenges and facing them, although I also like to work in a team to solve them and give the best of me.
 </p>